- SCU Home Page

 - Healthy Relationships

 Emergency Medical Services (EMS)

-We see a healthy and safe campus community partaking in the many opportunities Santa Clara has to offer with immediate medical response in cases of medical emergency or injury.
+A healthy and safe campus community capable of partaking in the many opportunities Santa Clara has to offer with immediate medical response in cases of emergency or injury.

 We value health, safety, and the practice of medicine with privacy and confidentiality.
 We value the students of Santa Clara as a resource of support.
 We value the Student Health Center as our medical foundation for their guidance and for their financial support.
 We value the greater Santa Clara community, fire fighters, paramedics, and police officers who we serve next to and who are our heroes.

 In October 1997, Santa Clara students Matt Donnelly (’98) and Sam Suleman (’99) approached University administrators about the possibility of starting an on-campus Emergency Medical Service made up of student EMTs (emergency medical technicians).
 Donnelly and Suleman were both certified EMTs and realized a need for a service that provided basic emergency medical response to on-campus medical emergencies when the Student Health Center was closed.
 SCU EMS would respond to calls on campus and provide basic emergency care to anyone in need of care, augmenting the City of Santa Clara’s emergency medical system.
 SCU EMS would decide on an appropriate level of continuing care including an option to activate a 911 response.